Live Oak Grill offers a variety of brunch dishes all week!

 Which place to choose?
 Well, that depends on your plans for this weekend.
 But if you’re a foodie that wants an incredible experience unique to Sugar Land, you’ll be headed for some of our top brunch spots.
 Whatever your needs, we’ve got you covered on the best breakfast spots in Sugar Land.

-Note: If you’re visiting town and staying in a hotel, check the restaurant there; you might be surprised at what it’s store for you!
+Note: If you’re visiting town and staying in a hotel, check the restaurant there; you might be surprised at what is in store for you!

 Chicken & Waffles at Jupiter Pizza and Waffles Co.

 Jupiter Pizza and Waffles (9 a.m. - 9 p.m. on weekends; 11 a.m. - 9 p.m. during the week) Call ahead for brunch curbside pickup or stop in to luxuriate in foodie heaven.
 This Sugar Land local restaurant offers Belgian Waffles, the signature Jupiter Omelet, French toast, skillets, and a collection of Belgian waffles that range from S’mores to fried chicken varieties.
 There’s a full range of pizzas, as well as southern entrees (Ricky Bobby Tacos, anyone?).